the-foreign-architect/frontend-gridsome/content/blog/zaha-hadid-architects-in-china.md

 <building-info-container :show-back-to-top="false" id=130 />

 It marked the start of a fruitful partnership between Zaha Hadid and **Zhang Xin**, SOHO's billionaire owner and CEO.
-Having met years earlier, when Zhang invited Hadid to China to examine the possibility of working together.
-They met again in 2004, Zhang was at the award ceremony for Zaha's Pritzker Prize, in St. Petersburg.
+Having met years earlier, when Zhang invited Hadid to China to examine the possibility of working together, they met again in 2004, at the award ceremony for Zaha's Pritzker Prize, in St. Petersburg, which Zhang also attended.

 She loved Zaha's style and felt SOHO China, which Zhang started with her husband, Pan Shiyi, in 1995, would provide a larger canvas for Zaha's talents.
 "Everything is bigger in China," she said in an interview for Fortune in 2014.
 "Bringing [Zaha] here is something that is very important for my work."